 It seems reasonable to assume that the other large mammals on earth have attributes of thought, communication and learning that allow us to connect in some way.

 What are the key elements of whale songs and elephant lines?
 Fonemi?
 Blocks of repeated sounds?
 Toni?
 Nobody knows yet, but at least the journey has begun.

 The challenge, talking to animals

 There is something deeply comforting in thinking that the linguistic tools of artificial intelligence can do something so beautiful to bring all thinking species together.
-Maybe someday we can play tricks on animals based on a joke, not their extinction.
+Maybe one day we can play tricks on animals based on a joke, and not on their extinction.